genpat-it/cgmlst-dists-py/README.md

 # Validation

-cgmlst-dists.py vs cgmlst-dists by Torsten Seemann (https://github.com/tseemann/cgmlst-dists/)
+`cgmlst-dists.py` vs `cgmlst-dists`

 ## System Specifications

-The script was evaluated on a system running AlmaLinux version 8.8, featuring a Kernel version of 4.18.0-477.13.1.el8_8.x86_64, and powered by an Intel(R) Xeon(R) Gold 6252N CPU at 2.30GHz with 192 CPUs.
+`cgmlst-dists.py` was evaluated on a system running AlmaLinux version 8.8, featuring a Kernel version of 4.18.0-477.13.1.el8_8.x86_64, and powered by an Intel(R) Xeon(R) Gold 6252N CPU at 2.30GHz with 192 CPUs.

 Note: If `num_threads` is not specified, the script defaults to using half of the available CPUs plus one.